qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 .. tip:: **Exporting datasets from PostgreSQL**

-   There is also a tool for exporting postgreSQL datasets wth geographic data to Shapefile format: **pgsql2shp**.
+   There is also a tool for exporting PostgreSQL datasets with geographic data to Shapefile format: **pgsql2shp**.
    It is shipped within your PostGIS distribution.

 .. index:: ogr2ogr